morse-simulator/morse/doc/morse/dev/services.rst

 :py:class:`morse.actuators.waypoint.WaypointActuatorClass` to be managed by the YARP middleware for the component ``MainRobot``).

-These mapping are defined in the ``component_config.py`` script (that is simulation-dependent).
+These mapping are defined in the :doc:`component_config.py <../user/hooks>` script (that is simulation-dependent).

 At start up, :py:func:`morse.blender.main.init`...

-1. reads the configuration,
+1. Reads the configuration,
-2. instanciates classes associated to each component,
+2. Instantiates classes associated to each component,
-3. registers the mappings (with :py:meth:`morse.core.services.MorseServices.register_request_manager_mapping`),
+3. Registers the mappings (with :py:meth:`morse.core.services.MorseServices.register_request_manager_mapping`),
-4. call :py:meth:`morse.core.object.MorseObjectClass.register_services`
+4. Calls :py:meth:`morse.core.object.MorseObjectClass.register_services`
    on each component instance.

 :py:meth:`morse.core.MorseObjectClass.register_services` iterates over